raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_8.md

 You may be planning to use computer vision or machine learning in your program, inspired by the [Calculate the speed of the ISS](https://projects.raspberrypi.org/en/projects/astropi-iss-speed/4) and [image classification](https://projects.raspberrypi.org/en/projects/image-id-coral/2) projects.
 The success of both machine learning and computer vision relies on having a representative dataset - and fortunately you will find this in the KitOS.

 <p style="border-left: solid; border-width:10px; border-color: #fa1111; background-color: #f56c6c; padding: 10px;">
-It's possible that the exact view the Astro Pis have may be different to last year - be cautious with "overfitting" to the data!
+It's possible that the exact view the Astro Pis have may be different to last year - be cautious of "overfitting" to the data!
 You may want to play with the scale, crop, and perspective of your training images to make your model or algorithm more generic.
 </p>

 In the `Data` folder, you will find a csv file and a selection of images taken from a previous mission which can be used to help test and refine your code.
-Find out more below.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 Can't find the `Data` folder?
 Don't worry!
 You can redownload all of the data (images + csv file) [here](http://rpf.io/ap-data-all).